gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 # Quiz Meets

-The tournament brackets are based on three things: A preliminary round, an elimination round (at the discretion of the meet director), and championship quizzes.
+The tournament brackets are based on three things: A preliminary round (or "prelims"), an elimination round (or "brackets") at the discretion of the meet director, and championship quizzes.

 ## Preliminary Rounds